readium/swift-toolkit/docs/Guides/Navigator/Navigator.md

 > [!NOTE]
 > Readium does not have the concept of pages, as they are not useful when dealing with reflowable publications across different screen sizes.
 Instead, we use [**positions**](https://readium.org/architecture/models/locators/positions/) which remain stable even when the user changes the font size or device.

 Not all Navigators provide positions, but most `VisualNavigator` implementations do.
-To find the total positions in the publication, use `try await publication.positions().get().count`.
+To find the total positions in the publication, use `try await publication.positions().count`.
 You can get the current position with `navigator.currentLocation?.locations.position`.

 ## Navigating with edge taps and keyboard arrows